Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Can Old Dogs Get Separation Anxiety?

-Dog owners often believe that separation anxiety is a condition that only arises in younger dogs, and therefore, they assume that their elderly dog is spared from such a condition because the dog has never exhibited any signs of it up to the present day.
+Dog owners often believe that separation anxiety is a condition that only arises in younger dogs.
+They assume that their elderly dog is spared from such a condition because the dog has never exhibited any signs of it up to the present day.
 However, changes can take place and it is not unusual for an elderly dog to start becoming clingy, following the owner around the house, and pacing anxiously when it perceives the owner is about to leave the house.
-It is, therefore, not unusual for a senior dog to show sudden signs of separation anxiety, and this can be a part of the aging process.
+Owners must remember that sudden signs of separation anxiety are not unusual, and this can be a part of the aging process.

 Indeed, according to veterinarian Holly Nash, separation anxiety is one of the most common behavioral problems encountered in senior dogs.
 But why would this occur right when the dog is older and has never had such a problem before?
 The causes may indeed be clearly linked to the aging process, which is the main culprit of these behavioral changes.